 Quadvest, L.P. et al. v.
 San Jacinto River Authority, No. 4:19-CV-4508, in the U.S. District Court for the Southern District of Texas.
 Quadvest, L.P. and Woodland Oaks Utility, L.P. have filed a lawsuit against the Authority in federal court for violation of the federal antitrust laws in connection with Authority's GRP Contracts.
-Plaintiffs allege that SJRA conspired to monopolize raw water supplies in Montgomery County, Texas and to fix the prices of raw water.
-The lawsuit is in its early stages, with the Court currently considering a motion to dismiss all claims filed by SJRA.
+Plaintiffs allege that the GRP Contracts are illegal because they "unreasonably restrain trade."
+The Authority moved to dismiss plaintiffs' claim for various reasons, including that the Authority's actions are immune from antitrust lawsuits under the state-action doctrine.
+The district court denied the Authority's Motion to Dismiss on all grounds, and the Authority took an interlocutory appeal to the U.S. Court of Appeals for the Fifth Circuit on the issue of immunity.
+Briefing is ongoing in that appeal.